gliu2k/SAP-Datasphere/SAC/Admin/Index.md

 ### 2.1.1.
 Live Connetion

-There is no data load into the SAC.
+There is no data loaded into the SAC.
 The web browse will receive the metadata from the SAC and the data from the on-premeise system.
 Browsers follow a same-original policy.
 It forbids web-plages from sending requests to other websites or servers that are not trusted.
 Thus we need set up **CORS** or **Tunner** to make the trust relationship.

 See the details in [SAP help](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/00f68c2e08b941f081002fd3691d86a7/c1cbf644b0a1434fbb4ea072a0562286.html)